-We chose the concrete syntax of MLTS to be an extension of that of the OCaml programming language (a program in MLTS not using the new language features should be accepted by the ocamlc compiler).
-We shall assume that the reader is familiar with basic syntactic conventions of OCaml [OCaml, 2018], many of which are shared with most ML-like programming languages.
-MLTS contains the following five new language features.
+We shall assume that the reader is familiar with basic conventions of OCaml [36] (many are shared with most ML-like programming languages).
+MLTS contains the following four new language features.

-- Datatypes can be extended to contain new nominal constants and the (new X in body) program phrase provides a binding that declares that the nominal X is new within the lexical scope given by body. - 2.
-A new typing constructor => is used to type bindings within term structures.
-This constructor is an addition to the already familiar constructor -> used for the typing of functional expressions. - 3.
+- 1. Datatypes can be extended to contain new nominal constants and the (new X in body) program phrase provides a binding that declares that the nominal X is new within the lexical scope given by body. - 2.
 The backslash (\ as an infix symbol that associates to the right) is used to form an abstraction of a nominal over its scope.
 For example, (X\body) is a syntactic expression that hides the nominal X in the scope body.
 Thus the backslash introduces an abstraction.

-- 4. The @ eliminates an abstraction: for example, the expression ((X\body) @ t) denotes the result of substituting the abstracted nominal X with the term t in body. - 5.
-Clauses within match-expressions can also contain the (nab X in rule) binder: in the scope of this binder, the symbol X can match existing nominals introduced by the new binder and the \ operator.
+The @, conversely, eliminates an abstraction: for example, the expression ((X\body) @ Y) denotes the result of substituting the abstracted nominal X with the nominal Y in body.
+Expressions involving @ are restricted to be of the form (m @ X1 ...
+Xj) where m is a term (including a pattern matching variable) and X1, ..., Xj are nominals bound within the scope of the pattern binding on m. - 3.
+A new typing constructor => is used to type bindings within term structures.
+This constructor is an addition to the already familiar constructor -> used for typing functional expressions. - 4.
+Rules within match-expression can also contain the (nab X in rule) binder: in the scope of this binder, the symbol X can match existing nominals introduced by the new binder and the \ operator.
 Note that X is bound over the entire rule (including both the left and right-side of the rule).

-All three bindings expressions- $(X \setminus body)$ , (new X in body) and (nab X in rule)-are subject to $\alpha$ -renaming of bound variables, just as the names of variables bound in let declarations and function definitions.
-As we shall see, nominals are best thought of as constructors: as a consequence, we follow the OCaml convention of capitalizing the name of their binders.
-We are assuming that, in all parts of MLTS, the names of nominals (of bound variables in general) are not available to programs since $\alpha$ -conversion (the alphabetic change of bound variables) is always applicable.
+All three bindings expressions-(X\body), (new X in body) and (nab X in rule)-are subject to alphabetic renaming of bound variables, just as the names of variables bound in let declarations and function definitions.
+Since nominals are best thought of as constructors, we follow the OCaml convention of capitalizing their names.
+We are assuming that in all parts of MLTS, the names of nominals (of bound variables in general) are not available to programs since α -conversion (the alphabetic change of bound variables) is always applicable.
 Thus, compilers are free to implement nominals in any number of ways, even ways in which they do not have, say, print names.

-Expressions involving @ are greatly restricted within patterns of match expressions: in particular the expression (m @ X1 ...
-Xj) is restricted so that m is a pattern variable and X1, ..., Xj are distinct nominals bound within the scope of the pattern binding on m.
-This restriction is essentially the same as those required by higher-order pattern unification [Miller, 1991]: as a result, pattern matching in this setting is a simple generalization of usual first-order pattern matching.

-We note that the expression $(X \ r @ X)$ is interchangeable with the simple expression r: that is, when r is of => type, an $\eta$ -equality holds.
+The restriction on the structure of expressions of the form $(m \ Q \ X1 \ \dots \ Xj)$ are essentially the same as those required by higher-order pattern unification [26]: as a result, pattern matching in this setting is a simple generalization of usual first-order pattern matching.
+We note that the expression $(X \ r \ Q \ X)$ is interchangeable with the simple expression r: that is, when r is of => type, the η -rule is available in this way.

-We now present several sets of examples of MLTS programs in the next sections: the Appendix contains an additional example.
-We hope that the informal semantics given above plus the simplicity of the examples will give a working understanding of the semantics of MLTS.
-We delay the formal definition of the operational semantics of MLTS until Section 7.
+We now present several sets of examples of MLTS programs in the next sections.
+We shall hope that the informal semantics given above plus the simplicity of the examples will give a working understanding of the semantics of MLTS.
+We delay the formal definition of the operational semantics of MLTS until Section 8.

-3 MLTS examples: the untyped $\lambda$ -calculus
+3 MLTS examples: the untyped λ -calculus

-The untyped $\lambda$ -terms can be defined in MLTS as the following datatype:
+The untyped λ -terms can be defined in MLTS as the following datatype:

-The use of the => type constructor here indicates that the argument of Abs is a binding abstraction of a tm over a tm.
-Just as the type tm denotes a syntactic category of untyped $\lambda$ -terms, the type tm => tm denotes the syntactic category of terms abstracted over such terms.
+The use of the => type constructor here indicates that the argument of Abs is an abstraction of a tm over a tm.
+Just as the type tm denotes a syntactic category of untyped λ -terms, the type tm => tm denotes the syntactic category of terms abstracted over such terms.